Frankwerd/January-A-Self-Hosted-Open-Source-AI-Chatbot-Template-for-Next.js/README.md

 ## Core Features

 -   **Self-Hosted & Private:** The entire application runs within your own project, ensuring no chat data is sent to third-party services.
--   **Bring Your Own API Key (BYOK):** Integrates directly with the official Google Generative AI SDK.
+-   **Bring Your Own API Key (BYOK):** Comes pre-configured for Google's Generative AI SDK, but is easy to adapt to others.
 You only pay for your own token usage with no extra platform fees.
--   **Full Control:** The simple, self-contained code in the component and API route means there are no complex abstractions, giving you complete freedom to customize.
+-   **Provider Flexible (Modular by Design):** The simple backend logic can be quickly swapped to support any major AI provider, such as OpenAI, Anthropic, and more.
 -   **Streaming Responses:** Responses are streamed word-by-word from the API for an enhanced, real-time user experience.
 -   **Conversation History:** The AI retains the context of the current conversation, allowing for natural, follow-up questions.
--   **Easy to Customize:** Since the code is provided, you have full control to modify the UI (`ChatWidget.css`) and backend logic (`/api/chat/route.js`).
+-   **Fully Customizable:** Since the unopinionated code is provided, you have total control to modify the UI (`ChatWidget.css`) and backend logic (`/api/chat/route.js`).

 ## Technology Stack

 -   **Next.js** (App Router)
 -   **React** (with Hooks)
--   **@google/generative-ai** (Official Google AI SDK)
+-   **@google/generative-ai** (Official Google AI SDK, pre-configured)
+-   **Adaptable for other SDKs** (e.g., `openai`)
 -   **react-markdown** (For rendering rich AI responses)

-## Getting Started: A Step-by-Step Guide
+## Quickstart Guide (Default: Google Gemini)

-These instructions are for adding January to an existing Next.js (v13+ App Router) project.
+These instructions cover adding January to an existing Next.js project with the default Google Gemini setup.
+See the "Customization" section to use a different provider.

 ### Prerequisites